 440. CS SOFTWARE DEVELOPMENT PROJECT.
 (3) Spring.
 The capstone course for Computer Science majors.
 Development of a computer application in a simulated on-the-job environment through the analysis, design, programming, and testing phases of the software life cycle.
 Prerequisite: All other courses required by the major or consent of instructor.

 445. GRAPHICAL USER INTERFACE PROGRAMMING.
 (3) Fall.
-Software development under event-driven, graphical user interface environments using the Windows API and .NET Framework.
-Messaging, event-driven programming, window procedures, graphical resources, dialog boxes, multiple document interfaces, object-based class libraries, and usability issues.
+Software development in a graphical user interface environment using the .NET Framework.
+Event-driven programming, stock and custom controls, multi-threading, integration with data sources, Windows Presentation Foundation, Windows Phone development, and usability issues.
 Prerequisite: COMP 345.

 446. COMPUTER GRAPHICS.
 (3) Spring of odd years.
 Mathematical and programming techniques central to computer graphics, including scaling, transformations, translations, rotations, reflections, projections, windowing, rendering, generated surfaces and hidden surface removal.
 Prerequisites: COMP 345 and MATH 313.

 450. INDEPENDENT STUDY.
 (1-3) Offered on sufficient enrollment.

 475. SELECTED TOPICS.
 (1-3) Offered on rotation based on faculty scheduling.

 475A.
 GAME PROGRAMMING.
 (3) Offered on rotation.
 Programming games on the XNA (Xbox) platform.
 Topics include 2D and 3D computer graphics, animation, collision detection, game design, and artificial intelligence.
 Prerequisites: COMP 245 and 345.